Home | Bibliography | Site Search | Site Map

 Not how the world is, is the mystical, but that it is.
 (TLP 6.44)

 "The riddle" does not exist in the world?
 That is simply not true.
 The how-ness of the world is no less perplexing than its that-ness.
-Indeed, the how-ness of the world is more perplexing than its that-ness, because we look to the world's how-ness for an explanation of its that-ness, but when we look we find only a phantasm -- nothing makes sense from man's moral point of view.
+Indeed, its how-ness is more perplexing than its that-ness, because we look to the world's how-ness for an explanation of its that-ness.
+But when we look we find only a phantasm -- from man's moral point of view nothing makes sense.

 Blessed, almighty Zeus! in deep amaze, I gaze upon the world, and marvel at thy ways.
 (Theognis of Megara)

-Does what happens in the world -- that is, does what happens to each of us as individuals as well as to the world -- have a reason, a purpose for happening ... or is "the truth much graver than this fiction", i.e. that it is only nature's blind laws (or random quanta) that rule our life (when reason does not)?
-"For the moon controls the tides ..."
+Does what happens in the world -- that is, does what happens to each of us as individuals as well as to the world -- have a supernatural reason, a purpose for happening?
+Or is "the truth much graver than this fiction", that it is only nature's blind laws (or probabilities) that rule our life (when reason does not)?

 What do we mean by 'Providence' -- that the world is intelligently guided by a divinity?
-Is the question 'Is there Providence?' an empirical question (hypothesis)?
-Since God -- as philosophy normally uses the word 'God' (Pascal's "God of the philosophers and schoolmen") -- is rational and since the rational seeks only the good, should we not expect to find a world in which there is good but not evil?
+Is the question 'Is there Providence?' an hypothesis (empirical question)?
+Since God -- as philosophy normally uses the word 'God' (Pascal's "God of the philosophers and schoolmen") -- is rational and since the rational seeks only the good, should we not find a world in which there is good but not evil?

-It seems that either the answer to the question is that there is no Providence, or that this is not an empirical question.
-As it is, existence is incomprehensible, a riddle, both if God doesn't exist, and if He does.
+It seems that either the answer to the question is that there is no Providence, or that this is not an empirical question but a religious one.
+As it is, existence is incomprehensible, a riddle for philosophy, both if God doesn't exist, and if he does.

 Every life thinks itself the center of the universe, existing for a reason, its life and death not without meaning.
-But what that meaning is, if any, is, for philosophy, a question without answer.
-Our life is full of unanswered questions.
+But what that meaning would be is, for philosophy, a question without answer, or not a question for philosophy.

 D. Is there life after death?

 Death is one of two things.
 Either it is annihilation, and the dead have only a dreamless sleep, or, as we are told, it is really a change -- a transfer of the soul from this place to some other.
 But which it is, God alone knows.
 (Plato, Apology 40c-41c, 42a, tr.
-Tredennick abridged; the Greek word rendered here as 'soul' is 'psyche'.)
+Tredennick abridged)

 The picture of an afterlife is not an hypothesis.
 But neither is the picture of a sleep without dreams.
 Both show only logical, not real, possibility.
 And that is why the outcome of death is a question without an answer.